-The current TV landscape makes it difficult for streaming platforms to simultaneously meet viewer demands and revenue requirements.
+The current TV landscape makes it difficult for streaming platforms to meet viewer demands and revenue requirements simultaneously.

 Bundling is Not a Thing of the Past

-VanDerWerff compares these partnerships to the cable bundling that was born way back in the 1980s.
+VanDerWerff compares these partnerships to the cable bundling that was born in the 1980s.

-In other words, both telecom companies and streaming platforms will have to work together to remain appealing to consumers.
+Nevertheless, companies and streaming platforms must work together to remain appealing to consumers.